Levintsky/ML-tutorial/Generative/VAE.md

 	- Importance Weighting and Variational Inference
 	- Gaussian Process Prior Variational Autoencoders
 - Cian Eastwood, Christopher K. I. Williams.
 A framework for the quantitative evaluation of disentangled representations.
 ICLR'18
-- DIP-VAE: Kumar, A., Sattigeri, P., and Balakrishnan, A. Variational inference of disentangled latent concepts from unlabeled observations.
-ICLR'17
 - Text:
 	- Semeniuta, S., Severyn, A., and Barth, E. A hybrid convolutional variational autoencoder for text generation.
 2017
 		- 1D-Conv